MarkDYabut/my-website/src/content/lifestyle/2022-04-07-a-post-on-how-i-made-this-post-about-what’s-encouraging-me-to-make-this-post.md

 ## What’s encouraging me to make this post

 There’s been a lot of encouragement over the last few years (since I made this place), but as usual with most habits we all try to build; they do not last.
 That is *okay* though.
-I look back at my older posts and i’m glad that I atleast tried; the fact that i’m trying again is the most important part for me.
-There really is beauty in the struggle; I think the key to success is getting useto being on our asses, and constantly *trying again*.
+I look back at my older posts and i’m glad that I at least tried; the fact that i’m trying again is the most important part for me.
+There really is beauty in the struggle; I think the key to success is getting use to being on our asses, and constantly *trying again*.

 > Life is about living and not conceptualizing

 Going to steal this quote that’s been stuck in my head.
-I’d argue it does not even embody my message but I will force it into relevancy, in hopes it gets out of my head and I will just live it out.
-When I think about life, I think about what is important and if I find this place important along with what I post here.
-Instead of just conceptualizing what I should or should-not post on here, i’m just going to not think too far ahead and just do it.
+Though i’d argue it does not even embody my message but I will force it into relevancy with the hope it gets out of my head.
+When I think about life, I think about what is important.
+So if this place is important to me, instead of just conceptualizing what I should or should-not post on here, i’m just going to not think too far ahead and just do it.

 ## How I made this post